 Quadruple shooting in Stratford, Ont. leaves 2 dead, 2 others airlifted to hospital

-Two people have been killed and two others are injured following an overnight shooting in Stratford, Ont.
+Two people are dead and two others hurt following a shooting Thursday night in Stratford, Ont.

-At around 10:45 p.m.
-Thursday, Stratford police received multiple 911 calls about gunshots being fired in the area of Bradshaw Drive and McCarthy Road West.
+Around 10:45 p.m., the Stratford Police Service received multiple 911 calls about gunshots fired near Bradshaw Drive and McCarthy Road West.

+“I woke up to banging sounds.
+There was small ones and then an explosion, it sounded like,” said neighbour D’Arcy-Ann Larin.
+“There was smaller pops after that.”

+“I think we heard five or six [gunshots],” said neighbourhood Kiranpreet Kaur.
+“There was a lot of screaming.
+Within two or three minutes there were six or eight police cars out there.
+We saw a lady with a bleeding arm.”

-Officers arrived to find four people suffering from gunshot wounds.
-One person was pronounced deceased at the scene while the other was taken to hospital where they were later pronounced dead.
+Police said one was dead at the scene, while another was transported to hospital where they were later pronounced deceased.

-Two other injured people were transported to Victoria Hospital in London by ORNGE air ambulance after initially being treated by paramedics on scene.
-According to police, one of the injured individuals has life-threatening injuries, while the other has-life altering injuries.

-“An area along Bradshaw Drive will be closed throughout the day for the investigation and officers will be canvassing the area for video and witness information,” police said in a media release.

-Police said no arrests have been made at this time and there is no threat to public safety.
+The other two received medical treatment by paramedics at the scene before being airlifted by ORNGE to Victoria Hospital in London, Ont.

+One person has life-threatening injuries, say police, while the other has life-altering injuries.

-Anyone in the area with video surveillance of the incident is asked to submit it online.
+Anyone with video surveillance of the area is asked to submit it online to Stratford Police.

 Kitchener Top Stories